ROHIT25082000/FatSecret/README.md

 # FatSecret
 A calorie tracking tool.
-All in Vanilla Javascript.
+All in Vanilla Javascript, still under development.
-Still under development.